-IPA’s Path-to-Scale Research Program connects the dots between innovation and implementation of evidence-based programs and policies, leading to better health, improved livelihoods and less poverty.
+IPA’s Path-to-Scale Research Program connects the dots between innovation and implementation of evidence-based programs and policies, leading to better health, improved livelihoods, and less poverty.

 Child Growth and Development (Stunting)

-Stunting, or being too short for one’s age, is a warning signal that a child is at-risk of failing to reach their full developmental potential.
+Stunting, or being too short for one’s age, is a warning signal that a child is at risk of failing to reach their full developmental potential.
 Stunting has been linked to poorer school achievement and progress, lower cognition, reduced earnings, and a higher probability of living in poverty.
 It also increases the risk of death from infectious diseases in childhood.
 Stunting is a commonly-used measure of chronic malnutrition, but can be caused by poor nutrition and feeding, inadequate care, and repeated infections.

 In December 2019, the PSR team prepared an evidence review on approaches to reduce stunting and held a workshop with academic and practitioner experts to identify promising evidence-based approaches and explore research questions to address evidence gaps.
 These prioritized approaches include small-quantity lipid-based nutrient supplements (LNS) and animal source foods to complement infant diets, cash transfers combined with behavior change communication (BCC) programs and home-based growth monitoring.

 The PSR team is currently finalizing a path-to-scale research agenda around the prioritized EBAs, working closely with expert academics, practitioners, and regional and country IPA offices throughout the process.
-The team is also developing home-based growth chart RCTs in Indonesia and Zambia, and are seeking new implementation and research partnerships across all four EBAs.
+The team is also developing home-based growth chart RCTs in Indonesia and Zambia, and is seeking new implementation and research partnerships across all four EBAs.

 Small and Medium Enterprises (SME)